Drag race explosion: Man critical after 'terrifying' fireball

 A man is reportedly fighting for his life following a "terrifying" explosion at the start line of a hot rod event in Sydney.

-Dramatic video from trackside showed a fireball erupting from a car surrounded by people with a man lying injured on the asphalt.
+Dramatic video from trackside showed a fireball erupting from a car surrounded by people and a man lying injured on the asphalt.

-Paramedics were called to the Sydney Dragway in Eastern Creek in the city's west at 5.15pm on Saturday evening (AEST) following the incident.
+Paramedics were called to the Sydney Dragway in Eastern Creek in the city's west at 5.15pm on Saturday (AEST) after the incident.

-The NSW Ambulance Service told Channel 9 that four people were taken to hospital including one who was critically injured following the explosion.
+The NSW Ambulance Service told Channel 9 four people were taken to hospital, including one who was critically injured.

-A video from the event clearly showed the horror event unfolding at the Australian Top Fuel Championship, a high profile new drag racing tournament held over two days.
+A video from the event showed the event unfolding at the Australian Top Fuel Championship, a high-profile new drag racing tournament held over two days.

-At the time there looked to be at least nine people in closing proximity to the racing car, which was part of the Jim Read racing team.
+At the time there looked to be at least nine people in close proximity to the racing car, which was part of the Jim Read racing team.

 The presenter instinctively ducked down mid broadcast and simply said "whoa" as the fireball erupted.
 Screams could be heard from the stand.